spcourse/algorithms/en/greedy/index.md

 ## Hints

-* This program is structured somewhat like `water`: there is an explicit separation between *input*, *calculation* and *output*.
+* This program is structured like many of the earlier programs: there is an explicit separation between *input*, *calculation* and *output*.
 The difference being that the calculation is no longer a single formula.
 You have to develop a complete *algorithm*!

 * It is useful to use a single variable throughout your entire program in which you gradually develop the final solution: the number of coins that need to be handed out.